 What Growth Mindset Means for Kids

-Rebecca Chang, an elementary school student, shares the process of joining the Student Council after her mother makes her get involved; gradually, she manages to shift her anger into a growth mindset.
+Rebecca Chang, an elementary school student, shares the process of joining her school’s Student Council after her mother made her get involved and how she shifted her anger into a growth mindset.

 when my family sits together and tells stories.
 I can still smell the sweetness of the flan we used to eat while we talked.”